 Usually, criteria composed using this form look like a simple bullet list.
 Let’s have a look at an example.

-User story: As a user, I want to use a search field to type a city, name, or street, so that I could find matching hotel options.
+User story: As a traveler, I want to search by city, name, or street, so that I can have more matching hotel options.

 Basic search interface acceptance criteria